xclemence/Dependencies.Viewer/README.md

 ### Import export

 Dependencies viewer allows import-export of analysis results.
-All code of these plugins are located in [*Depencies Exchange*][exchange-url] project.
+All code of these plugins are located in [*Dependencies Exchange*][exchange-url] project.

 Now, Dependencies Viewer supports:
 - Json file